neilgoodman/jquery-render-tweets/README.md

 # jquery-render-tweets

-Renders tweets from Twitter's API JSON response to HTML.
+Renders tweets from Twitter's JSON to HTML.
 This plugin does not communicate with Twitter's API directly, but instead provides a flexible way to specify a custom endpoint or execute a custom AJAX request.

 It is recommended to use a server-side cache when requesting tweets to help prevent going over Twitter's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1).
 See [connect-user-tweets](https://github.com/posco2k8/connect-user-tweets) for a Node.js based solution.